Getting to the Venue

 Femspectives 2020 takes place at Civic House, 26 Civic Street, Glasgow, G4 9RH.
-All events take place in the Canteen and the Event Space, which are wheel-chair accessible.
+All events take place in the Canteen and the Event Space.

-Travel Fund: We are happy to provide travel bursaries for anyone who needs support getting to/from the venue in order to attend our events.
-Please email email@example.com outlining your access needs.
+We have a Travel Fund available for anyone who needs support getting to/from the venue in order to attend our events.
+More info on our Travel Fund + How to Get Here page.

 There is a lift to access to the main entrance on Civic Street.
 The doors do not open automatically, but there is a bell to ring for assistance.
 All of our festival volunteers will be trained to operate the lift.